People who struggle with mental health often have the most difficult time finding and maintaining a job.

 Social Worker

 Social workers take on the commendable task of helping other people better their lives.
-But they do so at the cost of encountering situations of child/domestic abuse, drug abuse, and poverty.
+Yet, they do so at the cost of encountering situations of child/domestic abuse, drug abuse, and poverty.
+Again, consider how such a position may affect your mental health.

 Best Jobs for Bipolar Disorder

-Ideally, if you’re struggling with bipolar disorder, you should seek out work that allows you to control your time.
-This offers you the ability to work when energy is granted and avoid situations which may be consequential to your mental health.
+If you struggle with bipolar disorder, you should seek out work that allows you to control your time.
+This allows you to work when energy is granted and avoid situations that may be consequential to your mental health.
+Jobs that are ideal for a person with bipolar disorder include:

 Affiliate Marketing